 - Material Changes—an amended O-1 petition must be filed any time there is a material change in the terms and conditions of your employment.
 Smaller changes do not require an amended petition.
 Differentiating between material and immaterial changes can be difficult.
 Working with an immigration attorney can help.

 - Job Description—the employment of an O-1 visa holder is restricted to only the types of activities and events for which your petition was approved.
 You can’t engage in any activity outside of the itinerary submitted with your application.
 Your employment must also start and end on the date specified in the application.

 Contact An Experienced Visa Attorney

 If you’re interested in petitioning for an O-1 visa, you should consult with an experienced visa attorney.
 At Serving Immigrants, we’re happy to explore your options and walk you through the process.
-Contact us online or call us at (305) 907-6151 to schedule a consultation.
+Contact us online or call us at (305) 907-6151 to schedule a strategy session.